Dal makhani- Creamy black lentils cooked in butter with flavorful masala. Delicious, rich and comforting!

 You may notice even after cooking for close to three hours, urad dal will not be mashed completely.
 You have to keep mashing as it cooks but it will turn super creamy as it gets cooked.

-Here is the best dal makhani recipe, I am sure you are going to love it.
+Here is the best easy dal makhani recipe, I am sure you are going to love it.
 Let’s get started with the ingredients.

-Lentils– The lentils used in this dish are whole urad dal and rajma.
+The lentils used in this dish are whole urad dal and rajma.
 That is whole back gram and red kidney beans.
 My personal choice is to make this dish just with urad dal.

 If you are all about making the traditional recipe use 1 cup or 3/4 cup urad dal and 1/4 cup red kidney beans.

-Butter– Amul butter salted and nothing else will do 🙂 Kidding there, while amul salted butter is perfect here go ahead and use any good quality butter.
+Amul butter salted and nothing else will do 🙂 Kidding there, while amul salted butter is perfect here go ahead and use any good quality butter.

-Cream– Just like butter liberal use of cream makes this dish really special and rich.
+Just like butter liberal use of cream makes this dish really special and rich.
 You can any cream like cooking cream, heavy cream, low fat fresh cream or dIouble cream.
 Malai collected from milk at home will also work in a pinch.

-Spices- To taste this at its best refrain from adding whole spices like bay leaf, cloves etc. Trust me authentic dal makhani is not made with these.
+To taste this at its best refrain from adding whole spices like bay leaf, cloves etc. Trust me authentic dal makhani is not made with these.
 You just need 1/2 teaspoon garam masala powder and 1/2 teaspoon chili powder.

 The best version of this dal I tasted was from a dhaba and it was made even without onions.
 Yep we want the falvor of ginger garlic and chilies blend with cream and butter here.

-Ginger-garlic- These two are the main ingredients for flavoring this dal.
+These two are the main ingredients for flavoring this dal.
 Use freshly minced ginger garlic if possible ele you can ginger garlic paste too.

-Tips To Make Best Dal Makhani
+How To Make Dal Makhani Recipe

 Soak your lentils well– Well soaked lentils cook faster, mash up easily and easier to digest.
 I usually soak lentils like urad dal, rajma and channa at least for 8 hours and mostly 12 hours.

-Slow cook all the way– Simmering on lowest heat for ridiculously long hours is the secret to best dal makhani.
+Slow cook all the way-Simmering on lowest heat for ridiculously long hours is the secret to best dal makhani.
 I simmer the cooked dals for 30 minutes before adding the masala and two hours after adding it.

 If simmering the dal for 2 hours sounds too much, atleast give it an hour time to simmer.
 It is actually easy if we plan properly.